New Russian spacecraft might fly from Baikonur

 On July 19, 2010, Russian Prime Minister Vladimir Putin pledged a renewed support of the Russian government for the funding of the new space center.
 During his visit to RKK Energia, the nation's key manned spacecraft development center, Putin promised 24.7 billion rubles over following three years for the construction of the Vostochny (Eastern) launch site in the Russian Far East.
 The future space port was conceived primarily for manned space missions and was intended to end Russia's dependency on the launch facilities in Baikonur in the former Soviet republic of Kazakhstan.

 Key officials at RKK Energia missed the opening of the air show in Farnborough, UK, on July 19, 2010, in order to meet Putin at the company's facilities in Korolev.
 Ironically, RKK Energia's display in Farnborough centered around a proposed launch vehicle which would enable Russia to fly its next-generation manned spacecraft from Baikonur instead of Vostochny.
 The plan was drafted in response to wide-spread belief within the industry that the construction of the Vostochny launch site would not be completed on schedule due to limited funding.
-Putin's remarks during his visit to Korolev were clearly designed to silence critics.
 Reliance on the new center could put the introduction of the new manned transport system years behind schedule, sources within the Russian space industry said.
+Putin's remarks during his visit to Korolev were clearly designed to remove all doubts about the project.

 As of July 2010, a crucial meeting of the Scientific and Technical Council at Roskosmos was expected to finalize the review of the PTK NP preliminary design in early August 2010 and formally request RKK Energia to implement the required changes.
 The company would then have around a year to deliver a revised project before entering the next phase of development, known as the Technical Project.